Ameristar Charters Flight 9363: Accident

 An orderly, rapid evacuation followed.
 The aircraft had 8 emergency exits, of which 4 were used.
 One emergency exit was rendered unusable by a faulty evacuation slide, and another was blocked by a seatbelt stuck in the door.
 All 110 passengers and 6 crew members survived the crash, with one injury, a passenger who suffered a laceration to the leg.

 Aircraft

 The aircraft involved was a McDonnell Douglas MD-83 (DC-9-83), registration N786TW, manufacturer serial number (MSN) 53123, line number 1987.
+It was originally delivered to Avianca in April of 1992 and transferred to Ameristar in March of 2011.
 It was damaged beyond repair in the accident and written off aged 25 years.

 Investigation

 Recorded flight data from the attempted takeoff of Flight 9363.

 Aircraft design

 The crash occurred after the aircraft failed to rotate upwards, and the investigation focused on the aircraft's elevator system as a cause of the failure.
 The elevators of the MD-80 series aircraft are controlled indirectly via a system of servo tabs, using a design similar to the MD-80's predecessor, the DC-9.